awsdocs/amazon-vpc-user-guide/doc_source/view-vpc-endpoint-service-dns-name.md

-# Viewing Endpoint Service Private DNS Name Configuration<a name="view-vpc-endpoint-service-dns-name"></a>
+# Viewing endpoint service private DNS name configuration<a name="view-vpc-endpoint-service-dns-name"></a>

 You can modify the endpoint service private DNS name for a new or existing endpoint service\.